Submit our quick form and get quotes now!

 This news has generated a lot of reactions from homeowners, mainly linked to anxiety that they no longer know where to turn or where to start.
 It can be alarming to read different media reporting on the subject but to be left unprepared without solutions.
 Here is a summary of the situation and some points that may help you.

-In Montreal until the early 1970s, lead was a popular plumbing material, hence the name.
-Some indicators that you may live in a lead service entry are as follows (sourced from the City of Montreal website):
+Until the early 1970s, in Montéeal, lead was a popular plumbing material, hence the name.
+Some indicators that you may live in a lead service entry are as follows (sourced from the City of Montréal website):

 "You have to find the water inlet valve in your building and observe the pipe.
 If it is lead: